-Breakfast Carrot Bread
+Breakfast Carrot Cake Bread

-What Makes This Carrot Bread Great
+What Makes This Carrot Cake Bread Great?

-- It can be made ahead for a quick breakfast or snack when you need it.
+- Perfect for Meal Prep: It can be made ahead for a quick breakfast or snack when you need it.
+It can even be portable for breakfast on the run.

-- Because they have a good balance of protein and carbs this carrot cake bread will keep you filled until lunch… even a late lunch.
+- A Complete Meal: Each breakfast loaf contains one serving of vegetables, whole-grain oats, and eggs.
+This carrot cake bread will keep you filled until lunch… even a late lunch.

 - Carrots – Matchstick or grated carrots will work fine.
 You will be putting them through the blender so either will do but avoid chopped or whole carrots because they won’t blend as well and you will get a gritty texture when the carrot loaves are done.